Online Exam FAQs

 If you are sitting a Grade Exam, unfortunately no. You will be asked for your teachers marks when uploading your video.

 Teachers should recommend marks based upon the students understanding of Theory, overall Communication Skills, Knowledge of chosen pieces, and Literary Background.
+These will depend on specific exam requests in the syllabus where there is a section for Conversation or Discussion.

 Marks should be recommended out of the following: